 Definition: Hydrologic Connectivity describes the ability of water to flow into or out of the wetland, or to inundate their adjacent uplands.
+It provides for the ecotone caused by the moisture gradient between the vernal pool and its surrounding upland.
 For vernal pool systems, it is scored by assessing the degree to which hydrologic connectivity along the margin of the AA is restricted by unnatural features, such as levees and excessively high banks.
+This metric applies to both within and immediately adjacent to the AA.

-Table 14: Rating of Hydrologic Connectivity for Vernal Pool Systems.(enter rating in Scoring Sheet)
+Table 14: Rating of H Hydrologic Connectivity for Vernal Pool Systems (6 enter rating in Scoring S heet)

-Rating Alternative States Α Rising water in the AA has unrestricted access to adjacent areas, without levees or other obstructions to the lateral movement of flood waters. В There are unnatural features such as levees or road grades that limit the amount of adjacent transition zone or the lateral movement of flood water relative to what is expected for the setting.
-But, the limitations exist for le than 50% of the boundary of the AA.
-Restrictions may be intermittent alor margins of the AA, or they may occur only along one side of the AA.
-Flood flows may exceed the obstructions, but drainage back to the AA is obstructed. С The amount of adjacent transition zone or the lateral movement of flood waters is limited, relative to what is expected for the setting, by unnature features, such as levees or road grades, for 50-90% of the AA.
-Flood flow may exceed the obstructions, but drainage back to the AA is obstructed.
+Rating Alternative States А Rising water in the AA has unrestricted access to adjacent areas, without levees or other obstructions to the lateral movement of flood waters. В There are unnatural features such as levees or road grades that limit the amount of adjacent transition zone or the lateral movement of flood waters, relative to what is expected for the setting.
+But, the limitations exist for less than 50% of the boundary of the AA.
+Restrictions may be intermittent along margins of the AA, or they may occur only along one side of the AA.
+Flood flows may exceed the obstructions, but drainage back to the AA is obstructed. С The amount of adjacent transition zone or the lateral movement of flood waters is limited, relative to what is expected for the setting, by unnatural features, such as levees or road grades, for 50-90% of the AA.
+Flood flows may exceed the obstructions, but drainage back to the AA is obstructed.
 D The amount of adjacent transition zone or the lateral movement of flood waters is limited, relative to what is expected for the setting, by unnatural features, such as levees or road grades, for more than 90% of the AA.